code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 To show you how a Spring Batch Tasklet works let's create a simple example.

-We start from a basic [Spring Batch capitalize names](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} project that converts person names from lower case into upper case.
+We start from a basic [Spring Batch capitalize names](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} project that converts person names from lower into upper case.

 We then change the batch job so that it reads multiple CSV files.
 When the `Job` finishes we clean up the input files using a `Tasklet`.